 (b) Revocation.
 The cancellation or revocation of a certificate of registration is effective for at least five years, unless the Board orders otherwise.
 Reinstatement thereafter may be granted or denied in the Board's discretion.
 A cancellation or revocation is lifted only through a petition for reinstatement.

 (4) Reinstatement.
 A person previously registered by the Board may apply for reinstatement of his or her application no sooner than five years after revocation, unless the Board orders otherwise.
-An application for reinstatement is addressed to the Board's discretion, must be made in the form the Board prescribes, must be filed in original with ten copies, and will be granted only if the Board determines that doing so would advance the public interest.
+An application for reinstatement is addressed to the Board's discretion, must be made in the form the Board prescribes, must be filed in original with ten copies, and will be granted only if the Respondent has demonstrated that reinstatement would advance the public interest.
 If the Board denies a petition for reinstatement, the Respondent shall not re-petition for reinstatement until at least two years after the date of denial, unless the Board orders otherwise.

-1.05: continued

 (5) Resignation.